maziac/DeZog/documentation/zsimPeripherals.md

 Will not work for the custom javascript code.
 I.e. save/restore state will work but no state of the custom code is saved/restored.

+# Open

+- ZSimulationView needs to retain state.
+Is it done?